MarcoStb1993/robot_statemachine/rsm_additions/README.md

 negated by the [Additions Service Provider](#additions-service-provider).
 If the reverse mode is activated or deactivated, the goal is cancelled and sent to the reverse navigation.

+Furthermore, if the robot got stuck during navigation and the respective parameter was set, reverse driving can be used to try to unstuck the robot.

 ### Mapping State

 There are two mapping plugins included.
 The first state is just a dummy state while the latter is swiveling a simulated Intel RealSense camera from left to right around a revoluting joint.